huggingface/datasets/ADD_NEW_DATASET.md

 	pip install -e ".[dev]"
 	```

+Now you are ready, each time you want to add a new dataset, follow the steps in the following section:

 ## Start adding a new dataset

-### First step: understand the structure of the dataset
+### Understand the structure of the dataset

 1. Start by preparing the field and understanding how the dataset look like: